SIGMA DELTA PI

-The Premio Ignacio y Sophie Galbis is named in memory of Ignacio Galbis, former Executive Director, who, along with his wife Sophie, served Sigma Delta Pi for more than two decades with uncommon love, dedication and efficiency.
+The Premio Ignacio y Sophie Galbis is named in memory of Ignacio Galbis, former Executive Secretary-Treasurer, who, along with his wife Sophie, served Sigma Delta Pi for more than two decades with uncommon love, dedication and efficiency.
 This award will be presented each year to a chapter whose annual report of activities is judged indicative of genuinely outstanding work in the furtherance of our purposes.

 Section 3.
 The Octavio Paz Award.

 This award (Premio Octavio Paz) recognizes chapters that maintain Honor Chapter status for a complete triennium, and it is presented to the corresponding chapter representatives at the national triennial convention.